VistellaX/Sigil-Creator-/README.md

 # Sigil-Creator-
-Speed and faster Sigil generator to code your intentions.
+Speed and faster Sigil generator.

-this aplication uses sigilization tecnique from kaos magik to code your intentions.
+this aplication uses sigilization tecnique.

 how to use:
 - install pydroid.